-Neither the two ruling parties nor the four parties in the Alliance have a majority in parliament.
-The nationalist Sweden Democrats hold the balance of power but they are shunned by the mainstream parties because of their anti-immigration views.
+Neither the two ruling parties nor the four parties in the Alliance have a majority.
+The nationalist Sweden Democrats hold the balance of power in parliament, but they are shunned by the mainstream parties because of their anti-immigration views.

-Deputy party leader Mattias Karlsson told Svenska Dagbladet it was “startling and regrettable” the other parties had withdrawn their promise to call elections.
-He was especially critical of the Alliance, saying it was “remarkable” it had apparently promised not to get any of its policies through.
+Deputy party leader Mattias Karlsson told Svenska Dagbladet it was “startling and regrettable” that the other parties should cancel early elections.
+He was especially critical of the Alliance, saying it was “remarkable” it had promised not to get any of its policies through.

 There was criticism from inside the Alliance as well.
 The Moderate Party’s Carl-Johan Sonesson from Malmö, Sweden’s third largest city, wondered in an interview with the Sydsvenskan newspaper what exactly the right had gained by giving up the chance to influence economic policy during the remainder of Löfven’s term?

 Ewa Stenberg, a political commentator for Dagens Nyheter, argues the Alliance parties have nevertheless gained, because Löfven failed in his attempt to break them up.